rvbug/neovim/README.md

 ![image](https://github.com/rvbug/nvim/assets/10928536/9dc8e3a4-4ab7-4ff6-b34c-63c5ecbbfc02)

 #### `init.lua`
-This is where nvim looks everytime it starts.  <br>
+This is where nvim looks at everytime it starts so the lazy plugin manager is configured here.  <br>

+#### `lazy-lock.json`
+This lock file helps you to configure neovim and the version quickly.

 ####  `lua/plugins/`

-The best way to keep everything modularize is to split plugings into their own separate files and add it under this directory.
+The best way to keep everything modularize is to split plugings into their own separate files and add it under this plugins directory.
 Lazy will automatically detect any changes on this folder and loads it.

-Plugin file should always return a table.
+Any/All plugin file should always return a table.
 Additional configuration/settings for that plugins should be inside a callback function.
 See the sample setup for `lua/plugins/themes.lua`.
 Same approach is used for most of the plugins unless specified differently in their documentation.

 `config = function() ` is a call back function.
+Look at the themes.lua file where the plugin is called and then colorscheme is setup.

 ```lua
 return {